neovimhaskell/haskell-vim/README.md

 Haskell Syntax/Indentation
 ==========================

-I was unhappy with the Haskell script that are shipped with vim, therefore I decided to make my own based on idris-vim.
+I was unhappy with the Haskell scripts that are shipped with vim, therefore I decided to make my own based on [idris-vim][].

 I hope you find this useful.